ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

   You can run it as a one-time operation as well, by using [Export](../../../../client-api/smuggler/what-is-smuggler#export) or executing a backup task [immediately](../../../../client-api/operations/maintenance/backup/backup#initiate-immediate-backup-execution).

-* On a [sharded](../../../../sharding/overview) database, a single backup task is defined by the user for all shards, and RavenDB automatically defines sub-tasks that create backups per shard.
-  Read about backups on a sharded database [in the section dedicated to it](../../../../sharding/backup-and-restore/backup).

 * In this page:
   * [Backup Types](../../../../client-api/operations/maintenance/backup/backup#backup-types)
       * [Logical-Backup](../../../../client-api/operations/maintenance/backup/backup#logical-backup)